interactions-py/interactions.py/README.md

 ## Extensibility

-So the stock library doesn't do what you want?
+So the base library doesn't do what you want?
 No problem!
-Builtin extensions are available to extend the functionality of the library.
-And if none of those strike your fancy there are a myriad of other extension libraries available.
+With builtin extensions, you are able to extend the functionality of the library.
+And if none of those pique your interest, there are a myriad of other extension libraries available.

 Just type `bot.load("extension")`